-The following tables quantify the volume of Nomura's derivative activity through a disclosure of notional amounts, in comparison with the fair value of those derivatives.
+The following tables quantify the volume of Nomura's derivative activity through as of March 31, 2019 and September 30, 2019 a disclosure of notional amounts, in comparison with the fair value of those derivatives.
 All amounts are disclosed on a gross basis, prior to counterparty netting of derivative assets and liabilities and cash collateral netting against net derivatives.